SpaceX: 2017–2018: Leading global commercial launch provider

 In 2017, SpaceX formed a subsidiary, The Boring Company, and began work to construct a short test tunnel on and adjacent to the SpaceX headquarters and manufacturing facility, using a small number of SpaceX employees, which was completed in May 2018, and opened to the public in December 2018.
 During 2018, The Boring Company was spun out into a separate corporate entity with 6% of the equity going to SpaceX, less than 10% to early employees, and the remainder of the equity to Elon Musk.

-2019–present: Starship, Starlink, and first crewed launches
+Since 2019: Starship, first crewed launches, Starlink and general

-In January 2019 SpaceX announced it would lay off 10% of its workforce to help finance the Starship and Starlink projects.

-Construction of initial prototypes and tests for Starship started in early 2019 in Florida and Texas.
-All Starship construction and testing moved to the new SpaceX South Texas launch site later that year.

-In May 2019 SpaceX also launched the first large batch of 60 Starlink satellites, beginning the deployment of what would become the world's largest commercial satellite constellation the following year.